Nord (French department)

-Nord (/fr/; officially département du Nord; départémint dech Nord; Noorderdepartement, lit. 'northern department') is a department in Hauts-de-France region, France bordering Belgium.
+Nord (/fr/; officially Département du Nord; Départémint dech Nord; Noorderdepartement, lit. 'northern department') is a department in Hauts-de-France region in France, bordering Belgium.
 It was created from the western halves of the historical counties of Flanders and Hainaut, and the Bishopric of Cambrai.
 The modern coat of arms was inherited from the County of Flanders.

 Nord is the country's most populous département.
-It had a population of 2,608,346 in 2019.
+It had a population of 2,615,635 in 2023.
 It also contains the metropolitan region of Lille (the main city and the prefecture of the département), the fourth-largest urban area in France after Paris, Lyon and Marseille.
 The department is the part of France where the French Flemish dialect of Dutch has historically been spoken as a native language.
 Similarly, the distinct French Picard dialect Ch'ti is spoken there.

 History

 Until the 17th century, the history of the North (Nord, French department) was largely in common with the history of Belgium (the Celtics Belgians during Antiquity were a multitude of Celtic peoples from the north of Gaul).
 The historical French provinces that preceded Nord are French Flanders, French Hainaut (part of Hainaut and Flanders is in the Kingdom of Belgium).
 Tribes of the Belgae, such as the Menapii and Nervii were the first peoples recorded in the area later known as Nord.

 During the 4th and 5th Centuries, Roman rulers of Gallia Belgica secured the route from the major port of Bononia (Boulogne) to Colonia (Cologne), by co-opting Germanic peoples north-east of this corridor, such as the Tungri.
 In effect, the area known later as Nord became an isogloss (linguistic border) between the Germanic and Romance languages.
 Saxon colonisation of the region from the 5th to the 8th centuries likely shifted the isogloss further south so that, by the 9th century, most people immediately north of Lille spoke a dialect of Old Dutch.
 This has remained evident in the place names of the region.
 After the County of Flanders became part of France in the 9th century, the isogloss moved north and east.

 Extent of West Flemish spoken in the arrondissement of Dunkirk in 1874 and 1972 respectively.

 During the 14th century, much of the area came under the control of the Duchy of Burgundy and in subsequent centuries was therefore part of the Habsburg Netherlands (from 1482) and the Spanish Netherlands (1581).

 Areas that later constituted Nord were ceded to France by treaties in 1659, 1668, and 1678, becoming the Counties of Flanders and Hainaut, and part of the Bishopric of Cambrai.

 On 4 March 1790, during the French Revolution, Nord became one of the original 83 departments created to replace the counties.

 Modern government policies making French the only official language have led to a decline in use of the Dutch West Flemish dialect.
 There are currently 20,000 speakers of a sub-dialect of West Flemish in the arrondissement of Dunkirk and it appears likely that this particular sub-dialect will be extinct within decades.